 - It is critical that you meet your lesson at the scheduled time.
 Lessons are offered to develop your performance skills and musicality to the highest level appropriate to your particular musical concentration.
 In order to realize these objectives, regular, punctual attendance is a necessity.

-- Students pursuing all degrees requiring applied study at the 364 level will be required to present at least a 1/2 recital or its equivalent.
-This requirement is not associated with a particular quarter of 364 study.
+- Students pursuing all degrees requiring applied study at the 364 level will be required to present a 1/2 recital.
+(See Student Recital Procedures below) This requirement is not associated with a particular quarter of 364 study.
 The recital will be evaluated as Outstanding, Satisfactory or Unsatisfactory; recitals evaluated as Unsatisfactory will not fulfill this degree requirement.

 [Back to Top]